www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/weekly-t32-process-project-status-weekly.md

 * [ ] Make local app only provide a launcher and manager for the program and access the programm via the OS's native browser instead.
   The reason for that is, that JavaFX's browser is lacking of quality and using SWT as a browser is complicated on Linux, because of binding issues.
   RCP does not seem to have the same problem, even though it also uses SWT, but RCP is too hard to program for.
+    * [ ] Use `net.splitcells.network.distro.java`.
+    * [ ] Document the reasoning in `net.splitcells.network.distro.java`.
+    * [ ] Package `net.splitcells.network.distro.java` like the existing distro, as it avoids having to sign an executable on Windows.
+    * [ ] Do not provide distro build for desktop use for now, as there are currently no users.
+      Just write, that a distro could be provided again in the future and not tasks relevant for a future distro build.
 * [ ] Build complete static website and upload it to Hetzner via daily CI.
 * [ ] Record and upload test runtime performance via network log repo.
 * [ ] Record warnings, that should be fixed, like warnings during XSL rendering in the network logs.